Revised Certification Standards for Pesticide Applicators

 EPA has finalized stronger standards for people who apply restricted use pesticides (RUPs).
 These revisions to the Certification of Pesticide Applicators rule will reduce the likelihood of harm from the misapplication of toxic pesticides.
 Pesticide use will be safer with increased supervision and oversight.
 These revisions will help ensure that RUPs are used safely.

 EPA has initiated a process to revise the minimum age requirements in the Certification of Pesticide Applicators rule.
-EPA expects to publish a Notice of Proposed Rulemaking to solicit public input on proposed revisions to the rule by the end of FY 2018.
+EPA expects to publish a Notice of Proposed Rulemaking to solicit public input on proposed revisions to the rule by the end.
 The implementation dates in the January 4, 2017 final rule for: (1) certifying authorities to submit revised certification plans; and (2) for EPA to act on those plans remain in effect; EPA has no plans to change those implementation dates.
 Read the Federal Register notice.

 On this page: